-Interest and other financing expenses increased by approximately \$5.3 million during the year ended December 31, 2015, primarily due to our issuance of \$115.0 million of convertible notes, the closing of the NMFC Credit Facility (as defined below) during the second quarter of 2014 and the drawing on SBA-guaranteed debentures beginning in the fourth quarter of

-2014.
-Our total professional fees, total administrative expenses and total other general and administrative expenses marginally decreased by approximately\$0.2 million for the year ended December 31, 2015 as compared to the year endedDecember 31, 2014.
-Our expenses waived and reimbursed decreased by approximately\$0.4 million for the year ended December 31, 2015 as compared to the year endedDecember 31, 2014 due to the expense cap on March 31, 2014.
+Interest and other financing expenses increased by approximately \$5.3 million during the year ended December 31, 2015, to our issuance of \$115.0 million of convertible notes, the closing of the NMFC Credit Facility (as defined below) during the second quarter of 2014 and the drawing on SBA-guaranteed debentures beginning in the fourth quarter of 2014.
+Our total professional fees, total administrative expenses and total other general and administrative expenses marginally decreased by approximately \$0.2 million for the year ended December 31, 2015 as compared to the year ended December 31, 2014.
+Our expenses waived and reimbursed decreased by approximately \$0.4 million for the year ended December 31, 2015 as compared to the year ended December 31, 2014 due to the expiration of the expense cap on March 31, 2014.